S-Varunn/ChartMVCSample/README.md

 payload options: {
   backGroundColour: "blue" / ["blue","green","yellow","green","red"], //Single background colour or List of colours representing each bar
-  typeOfChart: "bar" // the type of chart the data belongs to }
+  type: "bar" // the type of chart the data belongs to }
 ```